bubbleboy14/cantools/README.md

 (project) mode (when ctdoc is run somewhere other than cantools root or a plugin root, and additionally a configuration file, doc.cfg, is present), for each path declared in doc.cfg, include the docstring of each file specified, as well as the contents of about.txt (if present).
-(TODO: application mode, which doesn't require configuration [doc.cfg] -- instead, it recurses through the directories of your project, continuing to drill as long as the current directory contains an about.txt, and includes these [about.txt files], as well as [the top of] any py/js file that starts with a docstring).
+Lastly, auto mode doesn't require configuration (doc.cfg) -- instead, it recurses through the directories of your project, and includes the contents of any about.txt files, as well as (the top of) any py/js file that starts with a docstring.

 # Front (JS Library)